alchaplinsky/polymer-rails/README.md

 * Note that if you're using sass or coffe precompilation, assets are required to use '.css.sass' and '.js.coffee' extensions.*

+## Versions
+Consider the 0.8 release to be our proposed API for 1.0.
+It is an “alpha” release — we fully expect some breaking changes as a result of the feedback we get.

+This release is intended for early adopters who want to test out the new APIs and provide feedback.
+This release is optimized for performance and size, and is not yet a feature-complete replacement for 0.5.

+0.8.x release is not compatible with the 0.5 APIs.
+For guidance on migrating an existing 0.5 element to the 0.8 APIs, see the [Migration guide](https://www.polymer-project.org/0.8/docs/migration.html).

+* `0.2.x` Releases include Polymer versions `0.5.x`
+* `0.3.x` Releases include Polymer versions `0.8.x`

 ## Installation